 Here are some things you don’t want to do if you want to stay incognito to them:

-- Like their page on Facebook, add them to a circle in Google+, or add them to a public list on Twitter – they will be notified.
+- Like their page on Facebook, or add them to a public list on Twitter – they will be notified.

 - Subscribe to their blog or newsletter via email.

 Coming up first in organic Google search is critical.